 When the game starts, you are given a choice of game modes.
 I can’t really tell what the difference is, but choose the “Assisted” mode, as it enables auto-fire so you won’t have to keep tapping the fire buttons like nutcase.
 All in all, a decent little shooter with enough innovation to hold your attention for a while.

-Controls: W – fire forward, A – fire tot he sides, D – fire backwards, pressing to keys at once will set of a bomb (though not every time, for some reason)
+Controls: W – fire forward, A – fire to the sides, D – fire backwards, pressing two keys at once will set of a bomb (though not every time, for some reason)

 (The game supported my gamepad)